Course Pathways - what are they?

 For example, if you are studying Applied languages you are required to specialise in 2 languages from a selection of French, German, Irish and Spanish.

 Pathways in Bachelor of Education in Languages

 Students on this course will be required to choose 2 languages from the below to study for their 4 years.
 Please click on the links below to learn more about studying that language in UL:

 You will need to hold a Leaving Certificate H3 in one of the two languages you are choosing to study.
 German, Spanish and Japanese will be available to study from a beginner level, so can be one of your choices if you didn't study it up to Leaving Certificate level.
 Irish and French are offered at advanced level.

 What you will study

 This programme will provide opportunities for school-leavers with proven ability and interest in languages to acquire a high level of cultural and communicative competence in two languages.
-The languages students can choose from are French, German, Japanese, Spanish and Irish.
+The languages students can choose from are French, German, Irish, Japanese and Spanish.
 You will choose two of these.
-As part of teacher preparation, students will go on two practicum placements for teaching practice.
-The first school placement is for 8 weeks in the 2nd year of your studies and for 10 weeks in 4th year.